-Promoting good behaviour is one of the main goals of the school's code of conduct.
+Promoting good behaviour is one of the main goals of the school's Code of Conduct.
 This requires consistency across the whole school.
 The day-to-day excellence of school management and classroom teaching enables most students to behave in ways that support their own learning and development.
 Indeed, the psychological basis of BLP is personal responsibility and the development of a growth mind-set in students.
 This Code of Conduct aims to support and nurture this growth.
 It aims to assist students to make better choices and take responsibility for their conduct and their learning.
-In addition to this, some specific strategies to promote dea-iompair (good behaviour for learning) include:
+In addition to this, some specific strategies to promote dea-iompair (good behaviour for learning) may include:

-- ✓ Affirming good behaviour (verbally, at Tionól/Clann Time, through positive awards system, writing a note in the dialann, specific rewards, sending home a merit card...etc.) - ✓ Setting and communicating high, clear, consistent and widely-understood standards/expectations e.g. uniform, punctuality, demonstrating basic manners...etc. - ✓ Nurturing positive relationships (Caidrimh dhearfacha) and interactions between all members of the school community - ✓ Provision of CPD for all staff in Restorative Practice and the establishment of the Ubuntu Team - ✓ Encouraging staff to use restorative questions when issues arise to identify harm and to seek resolutions.

-This depends on the context and comfort level of the staff member in using RP questions/strategies - Recognising and discussing positive feedback about behaviour during weekly reviews with Caomhnóirs - ✓ Use of rewards that recognise effort, growth and attitude as much as individual achievement (awards ceremonies, merits in dialann's, merit cards (designed by the students) .... etc.) - ✓ Adults model the behaviour that is expected from the students - ✓ Positive everyday interactions between teachers and students - ✓ Good school and class routines (Tionól, organisation of school day, corridor behaviour, lining up outside classrooms...etc.) - ✓ Insisting on the exercise of basic manners - ✓ Clear boundaries and rules/expectations for students (as outlined in the various sections of the dialann) - ✓ Helping students themselves to recognise and affirm good learning behaviour - ✓ Exploring with students how people should treat each other (at Tionól, in SPHE lessons, specific initiative/programmes such as Anti-Bullying Programmes, during Clann time with Caomhnóirs.... etc.) - ✓ Involving students in the preparation of the school code of conduct - ✓ Identification by students, staff and parents of the values and expectations of the school - ✓ Good teaching and learning that engages students and builds their learning capacity - ✓ Opportunities for collaboration and participation with students and parents
+- ✓ Affirming good behaviour (verbally, at Tionól/Clann Time, through positive awards system, writing a note in the dialann, specific rewards, sending home a merit card, phone call home by Caomhnóir/Year Head...etc.) - ✓ Setting and communicating high, clear, consistent and widely-understood standards/expectations e.g. uniform, punctuality, demonstrating basic manners...etc. - ✓ Nurturing positive relationships (Caidrimh dhearfacha) and interactions between all members of the school community - ✓ Recognising and discussing positive feedback about behaviour during weekly reviews with Caomhnóirs - ✓ Use of rewards that recognise effort, growth and attitude as much as individual achievement (awards ceremonies, merits in dialann's, merit cards (designed by the students) etc.) - ✓ Adults model the behaviour that is expected from the students - ✓ Positive everyday interactions between teachers and students - ✓ Good school and class routines (Clann Time, organisation of school day, corridor behaviour, lining up outside classrooms...etc.) - ✓ Insisting on the practice of basic manners - ✓ Clear boundaries and rules/expectations for students (as outlined in the various sections of the dialann) - ✓ Helping students themselves to recognise and affirm good learning behaviour - ✓ Exploring with students how people should treat each other (at Clann Time, in SPHE lessons, specific initiative/programmes such as Anti-Bullying Programme.... etc.) - ✓ Involving students in the preparation and review of the school Code of Conduct - ✓ Identification by students, staff and parents of the values and expectations of the school - ✓ Good teaching and learning that engages students and builds their learning capacity - ✓ Wellbeing programme - Maintaining a pleasant and well organised school and classroom environments e.g. lots of visual displays, displaying student work, keeping high standards of cleanliness and tidiness...etc. - ✓ Extracurricular activities

-- ✓ Wellbeing programme

-- ✓ Maintaining a pleasant and well organised school and classroom environments e.g. lots of visual displays, displaying student work, keeping high standards of cleanliness and tidiness...etc.

-- ✓ Extracurricular activities

-- ✓ Clann, Caomhnóir and Year Head structure

-- ✓ Student driven curriculum and good school organisation (including one hour lessons)
+- ✓ Clann, Caomhnóir and Year Head structure - ✓ Student driven curriculum and good school organisation (including one hour lessons).